Genital Warts (Human Papillomavirus) - Topic Overview

 The best way to

-keep from getting genital warts-or any other STD-is to not have sex.
+keep from getting genital warts—or any other STI—is to not have sex or any skin-to-skin genital contact.
 If you do

 of spreading genital warts, but they do not protect the entire genital area